shashwb/AnimalZoo/README.md

 5. `rails s`
 6. load `http://localhost:3000`

-__Note that setting up your local environment isn't a primary goal of this challenge, so feel free to reach out if you run into any issues.__
+_Note that setting up your local environment isn't a primary goal of this challenge, so feel free to reach out if you run into any issues._

 ## Completing the challenge

-This challenge is designed to test your basic familiarityy with Rails CRUD operations as well as knowledge of a few basic principles of React.
+This challenge is designed to test your basic familiarity with Rails CRUD operations as well as knowledge of a few basic principles of React.

 The problem space is trivially organized around the notion of a zoo, which we wish to add animals to.
-Animal types are identified by their `name`, and we want to only allow one of any animal into the zoo.
+Animal types are identified by their `name`, and we want to only allow one type of any animal into the zoo.

 Following are the specific tasks we'd like you to undertake:

 1. Add a validation to `app/models/animal.rb` to only allow animals with unique names to be created.
 Extra credit: incorporate case-insensitivity into the validation.
 2. Adjust the logic in `app/controllers/animals_controller.rb` to send an error message is the validation fails and a success message if the validation passes and the animal is successfully created.
 3. Adjust `AddAnimal.js.jsx`, `ErrorMessage.js.jsx` and `SuccessMessage.js.jsx` in `app/assets/javascripts/components` to acheive the following:
-  - render an error message to the screen via `ErrorMessage.js.jsx` if the AJAX call returns an error; otherwise render `null`
+    - Render an error message to the screen via `ErrorMessage.js.jsx` if the AJAX call returns an error; otherwise render `null`.
-  - render a success message to the screen via `SuccessMessage.js.jsx` if the AJAX call returns an error; otherwise render `null`
+    - Render a success message to the screen via `SuccessMessage.js.jsx` if the AJAX call returns an error; otherwise render `null`.
-  - fix the error currently being thrown on line 37 in the AJAX success callback when calling `this.setState({formSuccessMessage: data.message})`
+    - Fix the error currently being thrown on line 37 in the AJAX success callback when calling `this.setState({formSuccessMessage: data.message})`.

 Once your changes are complete, please push the changes to a repo associated with your own GitHub account and share with the following GitHub user: `zambrose`.